yuvraj95/shortlist/known-limitations.md

 ## Current Limitations

 **No automated tests**
 Manual QA only.
-No unit, integration, or end-to-end test coverage.
 Not suitable for production without a test suite.

 **Scraper fragility**
 Job ingestion uses Apify actors to scrape LinkedIn.
 LinkedIn frequently changes its UI and rate-limits scraping.
 The ingestion pipeline can break without warning when LinkedIn updates.
 A production version would need a more resilient multi-source ingestion strategy with monitoring and fallback handling.